Brooklyn-Style/Thistle/README.md

 <details>
  <summary><h3>Thistle went through a number of revisions which you can see here:</h3></summary>
-The right side highlights the changes
+The changes are highlighted on the right

 ```
   j o u r ~  k d l f b